musralina/optimisation/README.md

   a) implement with CVXPy the alternating optimization method

   b) plot the convergence line (objective function value vs. iteration idx) and confirm that the method converegs

+## 3. Steepest Gradient Descent

+  a) Solve the problem with the steepest gradient descent method
+  b) Simple binary classification problem, where optimization problem is solved using GradientDescent
+  c) comparison with with the results if Armijo rule to adapt the step size is used